 Once students submit their documentation to Marni Jones, Director of Disability Services, it is thoroughly reviewed, and eligibility for accommodations is determined.
-Students with disabilities then meet with the Director to discuss the accommodation(s) the student is eligible for and the process for procuring those accommodations.
+Students with disabilities then meet with the Director to discuss the accommodation(s) for which the student is eligible and the process for procuring those accommodations.
 Eligible students will receive an accommodation letter to give to each of his or her professors, informing them of any accommodation(s).

 At times, students may seek to submit documentation to faculty members, or to request accommodations directly from their instructors.
 All requests for academic accommodations based on a disability must be made directly to the Director of Disability Services for review and verification of the appropriateness of the student’s documentation.

 Students must set up an appointment with the professor of each course for which they are seeking accommodations.
 These meetings should occur as early in the semester as possible to fully facilitate the prompt implementation of accommodations (recognizing that, due to the large number of students with accommodations, some students will not be able to get an appointment with Marni Jones to get their accommodation letter until the fourth week of classes).
 If a student informs a professor that he or she has been approved to receive accommodations, and needs to use them prior to the scheduled meeting with Marni Jones (i.e. to have extended time on a test), that professor should contact Disability Services for guidance on how to proceed.
 It is also important to note that although lining up accommodations early in the semester is ideal, students may submit documentation and be determined to be eligible for accommodations at any time in the semester, provided sufficient notice for implementation.